 About Those Critical Voices . . .

-To our youth I say: It’s those critical voices that can push someone to not believe in themselves.
-Instead, be strong, don’t worry about pleasing the critics, run your own race, be yourself and follow your heart.
-You won’t always get it right and that is OK, keep pushing forward, adjusting, learning and making solid progress toward your dreams.
+To our youth, I say: It’s those critical voices that can push someone to not believe in themselves.
+Instead, be strong, don’t worry about pleasing the critics, run your race, be yourself, and follow your heart.
+You won’t always get it right, and that is OK; keep pushing forward, adjusting, learning, and making solid progress toward your dreams.

-I would be interested in your thoughts on this and what experiences that you’ve had.
-Leave me a message below.
+I would be interested in your thoughts on this and what experiences you’ve had.
+Please leave me a message below.